jess-garnett/MISalign/README.md

 # MISalign
-Metallography Image Software for Aligment.
+A Metallography Image Software for Alignment.